-Seth Godin, is a marketing guru but also a person who understand human nature and psychology.
+Seth Godin is a marketing guru but also a person who understands human nature and psychology.
 The day of mass marketing is dead, the TV commercial model is on its way out and new methods of bringing messages to audiences and customers must be used and developed.

-The art of telling stories, standing out and being different has never been more important.
-I see this book as great follow up to his best seller Purple Cow: Transform Your Business by Being Remarkable.
+The art of telling stories, standing out, and being different has never been more important.
+I see this book as a great follow-up to his bestseller Purple Cow: Transform Your Business by Being Remarkable.

-This is Marketing is a quick read and a book that anyone in marketing, sales, leadership or any aspect of business should read.
+This is Marketing is a quick read and a book that anyone in marketing, sales, leadership, or any aspect of the business should read.
 They need to understand where marketing is today and where it is going in the years to come.